How safe are hydrogen fuel cell cars in a crash?May 1, 2020

 Moreover, there are only a handful of cars available, such as the Hyundai Nexo and the Toyota Mirai.
 They each have storage tanks for the H2 and function by converting it into electricity which powers their drive wheels.
 The only emission resulting from this process is water, making this it eco-friendly and attractive for that reason.

-That said, many people fear the risk of explosion when they think of hydrogen fuel vehicles.
+Many people fear the risk of explosion when they think of hydrogen fuel vehicles.

 Though many of us think of this type of fuel as highly explosive, this is based on a common misconception.
 The Hindenburg is a typical example of what people consider to be the dangers associated with hydrogen, however, that disaster was caused by the fabric of the blimp and not nearly as much by the gas.